Fitness to fly

 A medical clearance is needed if you:

-- have a medical condition that meets the criteria listed in our Travel Clearance Form (PDF)
+- have a medical condition that meets the criteria listed in our Travel Clearance FormOpens in a new tab or window (PDF);

-- require medical equipment inflight e.g. stretcher, humidicrib, ventilators, defibrillators, oxygen concentrators etc. (CPAP device excepted).
+- require medical equipment inflight eg stretcher, humidicrib, ventilators, defibrillators, oxygen concentrators etc. (CPAP device excepted); or

-- are experiencing COVID-19 symptoms without a recent negative test, or if you're travelling with a formal quarantine exemption for compassionate reasons as outlined in our Travel Clearance Form (PDF).
+- are experiencing COVID-19 symptoms without a recent negative test, or if you're travelling with a formal quarantine exemption for compassionate reasons as outlined in our Travel Clearance FormOpens in a new tab or window (PDF).

-If medical clearance is needed, your treating doctor will need to complete the Travel Clearance Form (PDF) for assessment in consultation with Qantas Medical Services, up to 72 hours before travel.
-Once completed, return part A and B, where required by email to Qantas Special Handling or Fax: +61 2 9490 1830
+If medical clearance is needed, your treating doctor will need to complete the Travel Clearance FormOpens in a new tab or window (PDF) for assessment in consultation with Qantas Medical Services, up to five days before travel.
+Once completed, return part A and B, where required by email to Qantas Special Handling or fax: +61 2 9490 1830.

 Communicable disease and infection